icopy-site/awesome/docs/awesome/awesome-cl.md

 * [docbrowser](https://github.com/lokedhs/docbrowser) - a server that generates documentation for the loaded systems on the fly.
   - Its main page presents a list of all loaded systems in your Lisp image.
 Click on one system, and you get a page with three panes: functions, classes and variables.
 Click on a function to see its source, in context, with line numbers.
 Click on classes to see their slots and specializing functions.
+* [cl-livedocs](https://github.com/mmontone/cl-livedocs) - similar and newer, based on Webinfo, with full text search enabled by default.

 An overview blog post with even more documentation generators: https://lisp-journey.gitlab.io/blog/overview-of-documentation-generators/